1st woman to take command of a US Army infantry division

 LOS ALAMITOS, Calif.
 (AP) — The California National Guard has announced the appointment of the first woman to lead a U.S. Army infantry division.

 Brig.
-Gen. Laura Yeager will assume command of the 40th Infantry Division on June 29 at Joint Forces Training Base in Los Alamitos, California.
+Gen. Laura Yeager will take command of the 40th Infantry Division on June 29 at Joint Forces Training Base in Los Alamitos, California.

 Yeager currently commands Joint Task Force North, U.S. Northern Command at Fort Bliss, Texas.